Roopesh2/K-base/Dictionary.md

-Collection of TnD I from regular internet surfing
+Collection of TnD I got from regular internet surfing

 - **Pensive**: engaged in, involving, or reflecting deep or serious thought
 - **Melancholy**: feeling of pensive sadness, typically with no obvious cause.